-STEPHEN SPAZ SCHNEE: AUTOBIOGRAPHY (MUSIC FROM WAYNE MCGREGOR’S AUTOBIOGRAPHY) is about to be released.
-How are you feeling about the project and the reaction you’ve had so far?

-STEPHEN SPAZ SCHNEE: OUT OF MY HEAD is about to be released.
+STEPHEN SPAZ SCHNEE: VINYL TAP has just been released.
 How are you feeling about the album and the reaction to it so far?

+STEPHEN SPAZ SCHNEE: Your long-awaited album PLAYING FAVORITES is now released.
+How are you feeling about the way the album turned out and the reaction so far?

-STEPHEN SPAZ SCHNEE: THE MAGIC TREE is about to be released.
-How are you feeling about the way it turned out and the reaction you’ve had to it so far?
+STEPHEN SPAZ SCHNEE: DESERT DOVE is just about to be released.
+How are you feeling about the album and the reaction to it so far?